markus41/portfolio/README.md

 loaded (`.env` for ``ENV=prod`` or `.env.<ENV>` otherwise).
 You can also set ``ENV_FILE`` to point at an explicit path.
 The most common variables are summarised below.
 Any of them can be set in your shell or added to the chosen dotenv file before running the orchestrator or tests.
+An example file named ``.env.example`` at the repository root lists these variables—copy it to ``.env`` and adjust the values for local development.

 | Variable | Purpose |
 |----------|---------|